 Most nursing homes participate in Medicare and Medicaid reimbursement programs for providing care to residents, which makes them obligated to comply with federal guidelines pertaining to the coronavirus pandemic.
 The Centers for Medicare & Medicaid Services (CMS) has issued specific recommendations to nursing homes to help mitigate the spread of COVID-19.

 Additionally, the Texas HHSC published a 78-page booklet in April to provide guidance to state nursing facilities about how to respond to a COVID-19 exposure.
 It has been updated numerous times, including as recently as July 27.
-It addresses: